13 English Sparkling Wine Brands To Rival Champagne

 England’s fizz revolution is a sparkling success.

-This year, English sparkling wines scooped up a whopping 109 medals at the Decanter World Wine Awards, further cementing England’s fizz revolution as a sparkling success.
-This popularity and recognition has meant that wine tourism is on the rise too, with many vineyards hosting their own restaurants, rooms, spas and tours.
+This year, English sparkling wines scooped up a load of medals at the Decanter World Wine Awards, further cementing England’s fizz revolution as a sparkling success.
+This popularity and recognition mean that wine tourism is on the rise too, with many vineyards hosting their own restaurants, rooms, spas and tours.

-But with so much choice on the shelves, the question is knowing which bottles are worth buying.
+But with so many choices on the shelves, the question is knowing which bottles are worth buying.
 We’ve narrowed down the field (or vineyard) and put together a list of our favourites, tried and tested, so you can find your new favourite fizz.
-From established companies making the finest fizz to exciting new names producing sensational sparkling rosés, here are ten top-rated English sparkling wine brands to know.
+From established companies making the finest fizz to exciting new names producing sensational sparkling rosés, here are the top-rated English sparkling wine brands to know.

 Coates & Seely

-Coates & Seely’s award-winning English sparkling wines have garnered worldwide recognition, with their bottles gracing the tables of royal palaces, Michelin-starred restaurants and luxury hotels.
+Coates & Seely’s award-winning English sparkling wines have achieved international recognition, with their bottles gracing the tables of royal palaces, Michelin-starred restaurants and luxury hotels.
 They take great pride in their artisanal approach to winemaking, and their limited production capacity allows them to focus on perfecting their craft, creating wines that best reflect their land and family values.

 Crafted with meticulous care, their wines possess a perfect balance of crisp acidity and sweet fruit for an exceptional sparkling wine.